top of page

 Infant Toddler Developmental Specialist, Early Steps

-Responsibilities: Providing developmentally-appropriate services to children with special needs and their families in order to meet goals identified in the family's Individualized Family Service Plan (IFSP).
-Services include early intervention direct service, parent/caregiver training, developmental screening/assessment, and collaborative consultation with other providers.
+I provided developmentally-appropriate services to children with special needs and their families in order to meet goals identified in the family's Individualized Family Service Plan (IFSP).
+Services included early intervention direct service, parent/caregiver training, developmental screening/assessment, and collaborative consultation with other providers.

 Professional Certifications